Aapo66/EF-Seguran-a-de-trabalho/README.md

 In this space, we explore essential practices to prevent accidents, promote employee well-being, and comply with regulatory standards.

-Feel free to follow me on social media:
+Feel free to communicate with me with criticisms or just to communicate:

 email: andersonelvis191@gmail.com
 twitter(X): https://twitter.com/AndersonEl16064